FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/filecoins-5th-birthday.md

       location: Virtual
       external-link: https://luma.com/rc3wh2zf
       end-date: 2025-10-16
+      description:
-      description: On October 15 at 11 a.m.
-EST, tune in for a special birthday celebration premiere joined by community contributors and ecosystem OGs.
+        Tune in at 11 a.m.
+EST for a special birthday video premiere on X and YouTube live, joined by community contributors and ecosystem OGs.
         Featuring a fireside chat with Filecoin inventor Juan Benet, and a preview of something new hitting the network with FilOz CEO Molly Mackinlay.